thanath90/DiscountManager/readme.md

 ## Disclaimer
 From this API logging is not implemented alongside the authentication and authorization mechanisms.
 It is recommended to implement these features in a production environment to ensure security and traceability.
+Also recommended a global handling mechanism for the unexpected exceptions and a problem detail pattern for the response.
+The solution did pass through a code analysis tool (SonarQube).
 Finally is recommended a healthcheck controller to verify the health of the API alongside the external components (DB etc).

 ## Endpoints
 - `POST /apply-discount`: Apply a discount to an order.